crossplane/crossplane/docs/database-class-claim.md

       # - mysql
       # - postgres
       engine:
-      # Database version for a given type (engine), musst be supported by the database plugin
+      # Database version for a given type (engine), must be supported by the database plugin
       version:
       # A description of the persistent database's resources and capacity
       capacity: # Object